RamaKrishna41/2244_1/git/git.md

-docker stop container_name -> to stop container docker rm container_name -> to remove a container docker create image_name -> to create a container but not starting
+docker stop container_name -> to stop container docker rm container_name -> to remove a container docker create image_name -> to create a container but not starting docker start container_name -> to start a container

 nginx:
 docker run -p 8080:80 image_name -> to run nginx image (-p is for port mapping from 80 to 8080, 80 is default port)